mithunhr87/redhat-helm-charts/stable/ibm-mongodb-enterprise-helm/README.md

 this information would be leveraged and corresponding custom user/password with superadmin privileges would be created on MongoDB instance.

+Add an hostname/IP for the incoming http traffic by updating `values.ingress.host` variable

+Update the `values.global.persistance.claims.storageClassName` variable, which specfies the StorageClassName, Same as the one used by persistent volume

 Also update `global.persistence.claims.name` in valuse.yaml file -

 Update SCC in your Namespace, this would be required to allow mongodb container to be executed -